Permits for construction of ponds may be required by the Pennsylvania Dam Safety and Encroachments Act.

 Disturbances in and around ponds are reviewed by the Department of Environmental Protection on a case-by-case basis.

 The Pennsylvania Department of Environmental Protection (DEP) regulates ponds and pond construction in a number of ways.
+However, the BCCD can assist you with general technical assistance regarding ponds, regulations associated with them, and potential permits required for building, maintaining, or removing ponds.

 What is a dam?